-Your short list is packed with modern favorites with history and roots.
+Your short list of sister names is packed with modern favorites with history and roots.
 Will you meet other girls called Chloe or Grace?
 Sure.
 But, as you learned with Olivia, that doesn’t necessarily diminish their appeal.
 On the contrary, popular names catch on because they have so much appeal!

 And yet, when I read your list, none of your current choices sound quite like The Name for your family.
 Here’s why: Olivia is classic and beautiful.
 But it’s also long and lovely, a flowing, romantic name.